Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 doesn't support it, then it might be reasonable to try turning this off.

+#### config.verify_claims

+You can turn off all the claims verification with this option.
+Generally it is not recommended, but you can use this for debugging purposes.
+A signature will still be verified.

+Additional claims verification (e.g. `config.scopes_required`) will still be checked if defined.

 #### config.verify_signature

 You can turn off all the signature verification with this option.
 Generally